slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On humbleness

 <!--
+- (kk) Promptness is a sign of respect.
+> *'Don’t aim to have others like you; aim to have them respect you.' -- Kevin Kelly*
 > *'No matter what he does, every person on earth plays a central role in the history of the world.
 And normally he doesn't know it.' -- Paulo Coelho*
+- (kk) How to apologize: Quickly, specifically, sincerely.

 -->

 > *'There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self.' -- Ernest Hemingway*